go125/struct2depth_eval/README.md

 # TestCheckpointFromDFV

-This github is from [struct2depth](https://github.com/tensorflow/models/tree/master/research/struct2depth) code.
+This code is almost same as [struct2depth](https://github.com/tensorflow/models/tree/master/research/struct2depth) code.

 # How to run evalutation